jeeliz/jeelizWeboji/README.md

  ### Documentation

  * `JEEFACETRANSFERAPI`: All the helpers rely on this API to get the facial morph coefficients.
 With this documentation you can interface this library with your own 3D or 2D engine.
 [Click here to read the PDF of the specs](/doc/jeefacetransferAPI.pdf),
- * [README.md about using the meshConverter](/meshConverter): Used in the THREE.JS Fox demo
+ * [README.md about using the meshConverter](/meshConverter): Used in the THREE.JS Raccoon demo

  ### Articles and tutorials